 Top five learning strategies for visual learners

-- Encourage your child to leave lots of margin space around his work, so that he can write notes or draw pictures to prompt his memory.
+- Encourage your child to leave lots of margin space around their work, so they can write notes or draw pictures to prompt their memory.

 - Use different coloured pens, highlighters or underlining to help important concepts sink in.